-Centennial Spousal Support Attorneys
+Centennial Spousal Support Lawyers

-Also Representing Clients throughout Denver
+Also Representing Clients Throughout Denver & the Surrounding Areas

 Spousal support is also known as maintenance in Colorado.
 Spousal support refers to payments made by one divorcing spouse to another for monthly living expenses.
 It is a critical issue in many divorce cases.
 Support can be ordered by a judge or it can be agreed upon outside of court.
 It can be arranged on a temporary, short-term, or long-term basis.
 At the Law Office of Alexandra White, PC, we understand that because every divorce is different, no two support cases will look exactly alike.

 If you are going through a divorce or anticipating the end of your marriage, it is important to obtain thorough legal advice about the financial aspects of the divorce, including planning for either paying or receiving spousal support.
 Our team of experienced family law attorneys knows that your lifestyle and assets are important to you.
 Although many couples experience financial change during a divorce, our team will work to minimize that change.
 Being prepared for — and planning carefully for — these changes are essential.

 For more information, call our spousal support lawyers in Centennial today at (303) 647-4245.

 Is Alimony Mandatory in Colorado?